Contexter/FountainAI/Workbooks/FountainAI Code Generation Workbook.md

 This workbook demonstrates how to generate fully-fledged, deployable, and testable FastAPI applications for FountainAI services by interacting with GPT-4 via the OpenAI API.
 By following the steps outlined, you will:

-- Generate code for each service using GPT-4 with scripted API calls.
+- Generate code for services using GPT-4 with scripted API calls.
 - Modify the code using shell scripts that adhere to FountainAI norms.
-- Initialize GitHub repositories using `gh` CLI.
+- Initialize GitHub repositories using the GitHub CLI (`gh`).
-- Deploy services to AWS using `aws` CLI, following FountainAI guidelines.
+- Deploy services to AWS using AWS CLI and CloudFormation, following FountainAI guidelines.
-- **Manage DNS settings using AWS CLI for Route53 to configure the domain fountain.coach.**
+- Manage DNS settings using AWS CLI for Route53 to configure the domain **fountain.coach**.
+- **Implement HTTPS** by securing your service with SSL/TLS certificates using AWS Certificate Manager (ACM).
+- **Estimate AWS costs** using a cost calculation script to understand the financial implications.
+- Tear down AWS deployments using CloudFormation templates and scripts.

+We will be using the actual OpenAPI specification of the Central Sequence Service from the FountainAI repository: [Contexter/FountainAI](https://github.com/Contexter/FountainAI).

 ---